Welcome

 box; but over the years, many kind people have sent me their

-and stories.
-As a result, my website has now become a collective and communal
+along with many others ---- have been helpful.
+As a result, my website has now become a communal

 celebration on the part of fans who, like me, admired the early era